remram44/taguette/README.md

 Installation
 ------------

-You can find complete installation instructions on `our website <https://www.taguette.org/install.html>`__, including installers for Windows and MacOS.
+You can find complete installation instructions on [our website](https://www.taguette.org/install.html), including installers for Windows and MacOS.

 Development setup from the repository
 -------------------------------------

 You can install from a local clone of this repository, which will allow you to easily change the sources to suit your needs:

-1. Clone this git repository from the terminal: ``git clone https://gitlab.com/remram44/taguette.git``
+1. Clone this git repository from the terminal: `git clone https://gitlab.com/remram44/taguette.git`
-2. Navigate on the command line to the repository you've just cloned locally, using the ``cd`` command.
-To get help using ``cd``, use `this tutorial <https://swcarpentry.github.io/shell-novice/02-filedir/index.html>`__.
+2. Navigate on the command line to the repository you've just cloned locally, using the `cd` command.
+To get help using `cd`, use [this tutorial](https://swcarpentry.github.io/shell-novice/02-filedir/index.html).
-3. Taguette uses `Poetry <https://python-poetry.org/>`__ for its packaging and dependency management.
-You will need to `install Poetry <https://python-poetry.org/docs/#installation>`__.
+3. Taguette uses [Poetry](https://python-poetry.org/) for its packaging and dependency management.
+You will need to [install Poetry](https://python-poetry.org/docs/#installation).
-4. Install Taguette and its dependencies by running ``poetry install``.
-Poetry will create a virtual environment for you by default, activate it by running ``poetry shell``.
+4. Install Taguette and its dependencies by running `poetry install`.
+Poetry will create a virtual environment for you by default, activate it by running `poetry shell`.
-5. Build translation files using ``scripts/update_translations.sh``.
+5. Build translation files using `scripts/update_translations.sh`.
-6. You can start taguette in development mode using ``taguette --debug`` (or ``taguette --debug server <config_file>``).
+6. You can start taguette in development mode using `taguette --debug` (or `taguette --debug server <config_file>`).
 This will start Tornado in debug mode, which means in particular that it will auto-restart every time you make changes.
-   1. A config file can be created by running `taguette default-config > taguette.conf`
+   i.
+A config file can be created by running `taguette default-config > taguette.conf`
-7. Navigate to `localhost:7465 <http://localhost:7465/>`__ to use Taguette!
+7. Navigate to [localhost:7465](http://localhost:7465/) to use Taguette!

 License
 -------

 * Copyright (C) 2018, Rémi Rampin and Taguette contributors

 Licensed under a **BSD 3-clause "New" or "Revised" License**.
-See the ``LICENSE.txt`` file for details.
+See the `LICENSE.txt` file for details.